 We want to know more about you.

-This question is common in UX designing and other interviews.
+This question is common in interview questions for UX designers.
 Although it may sound like a straightforward question to get to know you, there is more.
 This is your chance to share your journey with UX design.

 What inspired you to pursue a career in UX design?
 What were your past experiences in UX design that inspired you to study?